j1yoo/j1yoo.github.io/_posts/2017-06-06-Crawling-SEC-10k.md

 categories: misc
 ---

 Namil Kim and I have collected all of the 10-K forms (including 10-K405, 10KSB, and 10KSB40) for all of the registered corporations (central index keys; hereafter CIKs) across all of the industries (determined by standard industrial classifications; hereafter SICs) that are available on the SEC’s EDGAR webpage.
-The data ranges from 19XX to 2017 (n = XXX,XXX) with XX,XXX,XXX unique companies across XX industries.
+The data ranges from 19XX to 2017 (n = xxx,xxx) with 57,599 unique companies across a total of 444 industries.

 ### Terminal and tmux:
 We use a remote server for the parsing process.